Library for Multi-Threading

 3. wake up when and if the condition variable is signalled,

-4. returns "a tail call of" mutex acquire -
+4. returns with mutex acquired -

 all in one single atomic step.